Ready, set, read the inspiring story of our brand.

 Jim Weber: Growing up in Minnesota, my first love was hockey.
 I went all in, playing competitively into college, and had NHL dreams.
 But when the reality of my natural talent set in around age 20, I needed to find a new activity that allowed me to exert myself, get my heart rate up, and fill my innate desire to move.
 It was 1980, and at the time, the “jogging boom” was underway, so, I gave it a go.
 In 1982, I pinned a bib to my chest and completed the inaugural Twin Cities Marathon in 3:31.
 Though I hit the proverbial wall at 32K, the experience stoked my young love affair with running.

 Brooks: When you got to Brooks in 2001, you were the fourth CEO in two years.
-There is a rumour that a staff betting pool said you would last four months.
+There is a rumor that a staff betting pool said you would last four months.
 What was your secret to leading the company where others had failed?

 Jim Weber: When I joined Brooks, I put this quote on my whiteboard and it has been there for over twenty years: “The secret to success is constancy of purpose.”
-My initial intent was to keep MYSELF focused, but then I realised that a shared purpose could catalyse everyone on the team around a singular and clear reason for being.
+My initial intent was to keep MYSELF focused, but then I realized that a shared purpose could catalyze everyone on the team around a singular and clear reason for being.
 In search of a North Star for Brooks, we settled on creating a purpose that we could measure from the outside in.
 We committed to: Inspire Everyone to Run their Path.
 The word “inspire” was key.
 To deliver on that calling, we knew we would be challenged every day to engage authentically with the minds AND hearts of runners.
 There is no silver bullet for success, but leading with purpose has been key for me and a true advantage for Brooks in our crazy competitive global market.

-Brooks: You said the first treadmill Brooks purchased to collect runner biomechanics data was tucked into the copy-machine room, and then not long thereafter, “[Brooks] got serious about biomechanical research”.
+Brooks: You said the first treadmill Brooks purchased to collect runner biomechanics data was tucked into the copy-machine room, and then not long thereafter, “[Brooks] got serious about biomechanical research.”
 What did it take for your team to map their way from a corner treadmill to an in-house, state-of-the-art biomechanics lab?

 Jim Weber: I can’t pick just one!
-Brooks has a long and recognised history of product and materials innovations that predates my time with the company.
+Brooks has a long and recognized history of product and materials innovations that predates my time with the company.
 And since I joined, there have been many more.
-Technologies like the Progressive Diagonal Rollbar and Guiderails; materials like BioMoGo, DNA AMP and DNA LOFT; styles like the Adrenaline, Ghost, and Green Silence; and collections like PureProject and Run Visible have been groundbreaking not just for Brooks but for the industry.
-Each one has pushed the boundaries on what great running product can deliver in terms of fit, feel, ride and function.
+Technologies like the Progressive Diagonal Rollbar and Guiderails; materials like BioMoGo, DNA AMP, and DNA LOFT; styles like the Adrenaline, Ghost, and Green Silence; and collections like PureProject and Run Visible have been groundbreaking not just for Brooks but for the industry.
+Each one has pushed the boundaries on what great running product can deliver in terms of fit, feel, ride, and function.
 They’ve each earned high credit from the industry and from runners.
 Even better, innovations like these give us great learnings we apply to future product development.

 As for what’s in my personal gym bag today, I’ll sport anything our product teams ask me to test!
 But when given the choice, I always grab the Glycerin GTS.
 It has an incredibly cushioned ride with just the amount of support I need for the way I run.